johnktaylor/repo-status/README.md

 **Options**

 -   `-repos <positions>`: A comma-separated list of repository positions to run the command on.
 If not specified, the command will run on all repositories.
+-   `--dry-run`: Show what commands would be executed, without running them.

     ```bash
     # Run 'git pull' on the 1st and 3rd repositories in the index